-- 3.1 Tiles are packed in bundles of 20 with cardboard separators, then shrink-wrapped onto pallets with 300 tiles per pallet for the 0.45 mm thick product, giving a total weight of approximately 900 kg, and 250 tiles per pallet for the 0.9 mm thick product, giving a total weight of approximately 1200 kg. - 3.2 On site, the pallets should be stored on a firm, dry base away from the possibility of damage, covered to prevent water ingress, and as close as possible to the building where they are to be installed.
+3.1 Tiles are packed in bundles of 5 with cardboard separators, then shrink-wrapped onto pallets with 400 tiles per pallet, giving a total weight of approximately 800 kg.

+3.2 On site, the pallets should be stored on a firm, dry base away from the possibility of damage, covered to prevent water ingress, and as close as possible to the building where they are to be installed.
 Pallets of tiles may not be stacked more than two units high.